What Forex Regulation Actually Protects You From

 The Tier Narrative: Tier 1, Tier 2, Offshore

-Regulatory tiers are often ranked informally:
+Regulatory tiers are often ranked informally in broker comparisons:

 Trade-offs exist at every tier